silvrwolfboy/BNR4e_13_TouchTracker-UIGestureRecognizer/README.md

 Ch13 UIGestureRecognizer And UIMenuController

 TouchTracker app
-- this app draws lines on the screen corresponding to finger strokes
-- current stroke is displayed in red.
-Previous strokes are displayed in black.
+- this chapter builds upon the functionality of the previous chapter's TouchTracker app.
 - strokes can be selected and deleted
 - double tapping the view clears the screen

 This chapter covers :

-- using UIGestureRecognizer for handling gestures
+- using UIGestureRecognizer for handling taps
 - UIMenuController